 Not just persimmons, Sado overflows with other fruits, too, such as Le Lectier pears, figs, kiwifruits and more.
 Recently the black variety of figs “Violette de Solliès (biore soriesu),” also called the “rare black diamond,” has been well-reputed.
 As such, autumn in Sado is a season of fruits aplenty, which offers delicious mushrooms and vegetables as well.

-Coinciding with the harvests, there are gourmet events going on all over Sado, including Ondeko (demon drumming) in Niibo & Toki Yubae-ichi (sunset market), Koiccha Ogi Donchan Matsuri (festival), and Hamochi Umyaamon (delicious goodies) Matsuri.
+Coinciding with the harvests, there are gourmet events going on all over Sado, including Ondeko (Deity mask dance) in Niibo & Toki Yubae-ichi (sunset market), Koiccha Ogi Donchan Matsuri (festival), and Hamochi Umyaamon (delicious goodies) Matsuri.

 Come visit Sado and let your taste buds explore the autumn flavours to the fullest.
 Bon appetit!